smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Text/index.md

 # Template Text
-This guide covers presenting text on the screen when using a template.
+This guide shows you how to present text on the screen.

 ## Template Text Fields
 The @![iOS]`SDLScreenManager`!@ @![android, javaSE, javaEE]`ScreenManager`!@ is a manager for easily creating text, images and soft buttons for your SDL app.
 To update the UI, simply give the manager the new UI data and sandwich the update between the manager's @![iOS]`beginUpdates`!@ @![android, javaSE, javaEE]`beginTransaction()`!@ and @![iOS]`endUpdatesWithCompletionHandler:`!@ @![android, javaSE, javaEE]`commit()`!@ methods.